stevengiacalone/TFOPplanner/README.md

 where SITE is the observatory (lick or maunakea), OBS_TYPE is the type of observation being taken (spec or img), START_DATE/END_DATE is the date that you will start/end you observations in the timezone of the observatory (formatted as YYYY-MM-DD), and START_TIME/END_TIME is the time that you will start/end your observations in the timezone of the observatory (formatted as HH:MM).

 #### to_jskycalc.py
-Converts a CSV with a list of object names and coordinates into a format readable by jskycalc.
+Converts a csv with a list of object names and coordinates into a format readable by jskycalc.

 Run with:

-python3 to_jskycalc.py INPUT.CSV
+python3 to_jskycalc.py INPUT.csv

-where INPUT.CSV is a CSV with the same headers as those in files created with the above scripts.
+where INPUT.csv is a csv with the same headers as those in files created with the above scripts.